About Natasha Yaroshenko Human Design Coach

 The void that stares back when I step out of the familiar — I know this space well.
-What once arrived as fear and emptiness transformed over time into something else entirely: a deep surrender and trust; a quiet, in which the truest voice can finally be heard.
+What once arrived as fear and emptiness transformed over time into something else entirely: a deep surrender and trust; a quiet in which the truest voice can finally be heard.

 Our conversations helped me hear myself again.
 Natasha notices subtle patterns quickly and reflects them with remarkable clarity.
 I left each session feeling lighter, calmer, and far more certain about my next steps.
 Overtime the support and knowledge have settled into a deep inner trust independent of outside circumstances.